kaur2j2/nvb-python-capstone/README.md

 -Displaying a written summary of the results

+Questions:

+Which diagnosis has the highest 30-day readmission rate?

+Which age group has the highest 30-day readmission rate?

 Key findings:

 Cardiovascular Disease had the highest 30-day readmission rate, and the 45–59 age group had the highest readmission rate in the dataset.